DanielPora/latent/README.md

-analysis.R : explore the data in order to generate authentic data CTGAN_data.ipynb : generation process with CTGAN
+analysis.R : explore the data in order to generate authentic data \n CTGAN_data.ipynb : generation process with CTGAN